mcellteam/mcell/docs/dynamic_geometry.md

     regions. (save_surface_molecule)
   - Save common properties like next uni reaction, scheduling time, birthday, etc. (save_common_molecule_properties).
-  - Side note: Finding what mesh a molecule is inside is explained in point 2 below. (find_enclosing_meshes)
+  - Side note: Finding what mesh a molecule is inside of is explained in point 2 below. (find_enclosing_meshes)
 - Save a list of names of all the meshes and regions in fully qualified form prior to trashing them (create_mesh_instantiation_sb).
 We'll get back to this in a minute.
 - Now the fun part; destroy geometry, subvolumes, memory helpers, and pretty much the entire simulation (destroy_everything in mcell_redo_geom).
+We also zero out counts (reset_current_counts), because they'll get repopulated when we count from scratch later.
 Well, we leave things like molecule and reaction definitions alone, since they're not hurting anyone.
 - Parse the new geometry and instantiation information. (mcell_parse_mdl in mcell_redo_geom)
 - Re-initialize the things we just destroyed (init_partitions,